How to Interview for Soft Skills (Guide)

 - Logic – Critical thinkers can consider a situation from every angle and use logic to develop a solution to a problem.

-- Discipline – They can discern their own biases and assumptions and set them aside.
+- Discipline – They can also discern their own biases and assumptions and set them aside for the sake of developing a more objective perspective.

-- Innovation – They look at problems from a different perspective, so can come up with fresh solutions.
+- Innovation – They look at problems from a different viewpoint, which helps them come up with fresh solutions.

 In the workplace, critical thinkers can be spotted through a range of characteristics.
 For example, they: